commercetools/commercetools-sync-java/docs/usage/CUSTOMER_SYNC.md

 matched.

-2. To sync customer address data, every customer [Address](https://docs.commercetools.com/api/types#address) needs a unique key.
+2. To sync customer address data, every customer [Address](https://docs.commercetools.com/api/types#address) needs a unique key to match the existing `Address` with the new Address.

 3. Every customer may have a reference to their [CustomerGroup](https://docs.commercetools.com/api/projects/customerGroups#customergroup) and/or the [Type](https://docs.commercetools.com/api/projects/customers#set-custom-type) of their custom fields.
-Types match by their `key`.
 The `CustomerGroup` and `Type` references should be expanded with a key.
 Any reference that is not expanded will have its id in place and not replaced by the key will be considered as existing resources on the target commercetools project and the library will issue an update/create an API request without reference